SougataMukherjee/DSA-and-Algo/readme.md

 38 --> 3 + 8 --> 11
 11 --> 1 + 1 --> 2
 Since 2 has only one digit, return it.<br>
+//Q6 In a circular jail with n prisoners, m sweets are distributed starting from prisoner s.
+Each prisoner gets one sweet in order until all are given out.
+The last sweet is poisoned.
+Find the prisoner who gets it.<br>
+n = 5, m = 2, s = 1
+output 2<br>
+//Q7 Given n piles of chips and a maximum add limit k, two players take turns either adding or removing chips from a single pile.
+The player who removes the last chip wins.
+Determine whether the first or second player wins if both play optimally.<br>
+//Q8 Given n towers of height m, two players take turns reducing a tower's height to any divisor of its current height (except itself).
+If a player cannot move, they lose.
+Determine if the first player (1) wins or the second player (2) wins.<br>

 # Achievement